Tomas Gustavo Gil Guillen

 - Height 5' 10", Weight 180 lb.

 After the 1966 season, the Reds sold him to the Cleveland Indians, who gave him his major league debut in April 1967.
-He appeared in 51 games at the major league level that year, and 42 in the minors with Portland.
+He appeared in 51 games at the major league level that year, and 42 in the minors with the Portland Beavers.

-The 1969 Seattle Pilots then made him a frequently-utilized infielder on their inaugural team.
+The Seattle Pilots then made him a frequently-utilized infielder on their inaugural team in 1969.
 He played third, second and short for the team.

-Seattle moved to Milwaukee and in 1970 Gil was in 64 games for the team.
+Seattle became the Milwaukee Brewers after one season and in 1970 Gil was in 64 games for the team.
 He hit under .200, though, and spent part of the season at Portland, where he hit .290.
-In 1971 he was with Evansville for 31 games, hitting .352, and came up to play 11 more games for the 1971 Milwaukee Brewers.
+In 1971 he was with Evansville for 31 games, hitting .352, and came up to play 11 more games for the Brewers.

 Year-By-Year Minor League Managerial Record